maciejjerzyantosiak/ReplyExercise/README.md

 ## Introduction
 Welcome to the Reply recruitment project, dedicated to automation testing with a focus on ensuring the flawless operation of CRM System Web applications.
 Within this space, you'll discover detailed instructions on how to set up and execute the project.

-## Running the Project
+# Running the Project locally on windows
-Local Execution on Windows

 ## Prerequisites:
 .NET 6.0.x, 7.0.x or 8.0.x is installed.